 General Frequently Asked Questions

-- What will Spring Semester 2021 look like at Ridgewater College?
+- What will Summer Semester 2021 look like at Ridgewater College?

-Just as we did during Fall Semester 2020, Ridgewater will offer its full array of courses and programs during Spring Semester 2021 through a mix of on-campus (face-to-face), remote, and online synchronous and asynchronous courses and gradually begin opening up our campuses to more in-person activities as well.
+Ridgewater is excited to offer its full array of courses and programs during Summer Semester 2021 through a mix of on-campus (face-to-face), remote, and online synchronous and asynchronous courses and gradually begin opening up our campuses to more in-person activities as well.
 More details can be viewed on our Summer Semester 2021 page.

 - What is Ridgewater doing to protect students and the college community?